jdunic/Intro-To-Practical-Computing-R/pages/01_introduction_to_git.md

 #### Setting up git
 Since this is your first time using Git, we will need to configure a few things.
 This will require us to open up a terminal.
 For windows users, this will be the Bash shell that was included with yesterday's install.

 It doesn't matter what directory you are in for this because we are telling git to configure global (whole computer) settings.
+Note, you're name is probably *not* Minnie Mouse... adjust accordingly.
+Also, use the email address that you used

 ~~~
 git config --global user.name "Minnie Mouse"